Owen Miller: Cleveland Indians / Guardians

-On August 31, 2020, Miller, along with Austin Hedges, Cal Quantrill, Josh Naylor, Gabriel Arias, and Joey Cantillo was traded to the Cleveland Indians in exchange for Mike Clevinger, Greg Allen, and Matt Waldron.
+On August 31, 2020, Miller, along with Austin Hedges, Cal Quantrill, Josh Naylor, Gabriel Arias, and Joey Cantillo were traded to the Cleveland Indians in exchange for Mike Clevinger, Greg Allen, and Matt Waldron.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 To begin the 2021 season, he was assigned to the Columbus Clippers of the Triple-A East.

 On May 23, 2021, Miller was selected to the Indians' 40-man roster and promoted to the major leagues for the first time.
 At the time of his promotion, he was batting .406 with two home runs and nine runs batted in over 16 games with Columbus.
 He made his major league debut the same day as the designated hitter against the Minnesota Twins, going hitless in five at-bats with three strikeouts.
 He recorded his first major league hit, an infield single, on May 24 versus Spencer Turnbull of the Detroit Tigers.
 On July 31, Miller hit his first career home run off of Dallas Keuchel of the Chicago White Sox.
 For the 2021 season, Miller appeared in sixty games for the Indians, batting .204 with four home runs and 18 RBIs.

 In 2022 he batted .243/.301/.351, and had the fastest sprint speed of all major league first basemen, at 29.0 feet per second.

 Milwaukee Brewers

-On December 14, 2022, Miller was traded to the Milwaukee Brewers for a player to be named later and an unspecified amount of cash.
+On December 14, 2022, Miller was traded to the Milwaukee Brewers in exchange for a player to be named later and an unspecified amount of cash.
+He played in 90 games for Milwaukee in 2023, hitting .261/.303/.371 with 5 home runs, 27 RBI, and 13 stolen bases.

+Miller was optioned to the Triple–A Nashville Sounds to begin the 2024 season.
+Following an injury to Christian Yelich, Miller was called up for the first time that season on April 16, 2024.
+In 14 games for Milwaukee, he went 5–for–27 (.185) with three RBI.
+On July 1, Miller was designated for assignment by the Brewers.
+He cleared waivers and was sent outright to Nashville on July 5.

+Colorado Rockies

+On November 2, 2024, the Brewers traded Miller to the Colorado Rockies in exchange for cash considerations.
+He was assigned to the Triple-A Albuquerque Isotopes to begin the 2025 season.
+On April 25, 2025, the Rockies selected Miller's contract, adding him to their active roster.
+In nine appearances for Colorado, he went 2-for-14 (.143) with one RBI, one stolen base, and two walks.
+Miller was designated for assignment by the Rockies on May 16.
+He cleared waivers and elected free agency on May 20.
+Miller re-signed with the Rockies on a minor league contract on May 28.
+He elected free agency on November 6.